 I remember eating spice stuffed okra long back during my college days at one of my friend’s place.
 This is not a common dish in Bengali household and so, when I saw her stuffing okra, I was amazed at the idea.
 Cooking was not exactly my thing back then and I didn’t even bother to learn much.
 It smelled absolutely divine and tasted delicious with rice and daal.
 Honestly speaking, I haven’t cooked Bharwa Masala Bhindi a lot in the past, but I did it back to back a couple of times in the last one month.
-Bharwa meaning stuffed, Masala meaning spice and Bhindi meaning okra is a delicious, lip smacking side dish considering all it includes is just spices and okra.
+Bharwa or Bharwan meaning stuffed, Masala meaning spice and Bhindi meaning okra is a delicious, lip smacking side dish considering all it includes is just spices and okra.

-We buy okra quite often but then I land up preparing it only two or three different ways.
-So, this Bharwa Masala Bhindi was a good change and I am sure I will cook it more often with different versions of spices and stuffing.
+We buy okra quite often, but then I land up preparing it only two or three different ways.
+So, this Bharwa Masala Bhindi was a good change, and I am sure I will cook it more often with different versions of spices and stuffing.

 How to look for best Okra?

 The recipe will not taste nice if you don’t get good quality okra.
-So, it’s important for you pick the right one from the lot, even if takes a few extra seconds to do that.
+So, it’s important for you to pick the right one from the lot, even if it takes a few extra seconds to do that.

 - Look for bright green okra with fresh fuzz feel on its surface.